RoyalHaskoningDHV/sam/README.md

 # Getting started

-Documentation is [available here.](10.2.0.20/sam) This is on the ynformed internal server.
+Documentation is [available here.](http://10.2.0.20/sam) This is on the ynformed internal server.
 This server is only reachable from the ynformed office wifi, or via vpn.
-Many other resources related to sam can [be found on the landing page here.](https://main-sam.ynformed.nl/)

 To install the package, you need to have access to phabricator via git.
 Then, you can install it with the following command:

 ```
+lang=python
 pip install git+ssh://git@dev.ynformed.nl:2222/diffusion/78/sam.git
+# To install all optional dependencies: (such as pymongo, sklearn, seaborn)
+pip install git+ssh://git@dev.ynformed.nl:2222/diffusion/78/sam.git#egg=sam[all]
 ```

 Keep in mind that the sam package is updated frequently, and after a while, your local version may be out of date with the online documentation.
 To be sure, run the command again to install the latest version.
+Many other resources related to sam can [be found on the landing page here.](https://main-sam.ynformed.nl/)

 # Developing